ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Merge what is defined below into the document body.

 - What is defined below for "Full Query Response" becomes part of the full query processing in the document body.
-The successful response payload is a CBOR map if the AS supports both the "Diff Query" mode and the "Cursor" pattern, or just the CBOR array full-set otherwise.
+The successful response payload is a CBOR map if the AS supports both the "Diff Query" mode and the "Cursor" pattern, or just the CBOR array full_set otherwise.

 - The diff-query processing in the document body becomes as defined below for "Diff Query Request" and "Diff Query Response".
-The successful response payload is a CBOR map if the AS supports both the "Diff Query" mode and the "Cursor" pattern, or just the CBOR array diff-set otherwise.
+The successful response payload is a CBOR map if the AS supports both the "Diff Query" mode and the "Cursor" pattern, or just the CBOR array diff_set otherwise.

 - An example using also the "Cursor" pattern can be added in "Interaction Examples".